Dayton Township, Chickasaw County, Iowa

-Dayton Township is one of twelve townships in Chickasaw County, Iowa, USA.
+Dayton Township is one of twelve townships in Chickasaw County, Iowa, United States.
 As of the 2000 census, its population was 1,752.

 History

 Dayton Township was organized in 1859.
 It is named for William L. Dayton.

 Geography

 Dayton Township covers an area of 36.66 sqmi and contains no incorporated settlements.
 According to the USGS, it contains three cemeteries: Children of Israel, New Hampton and Saint Marys.

 The stream of Spring Branch runs through this township.